List of A Song of Ice and Fire characters: Aeron Greyjoy

 Aeron Greyjoy is the youngest of Balon's surviving brothers.
 He is introduced in A Clash of Kings and serves as a third-person narrator for two chapters of A Feast for Crows.
-In his youth, he was a drunk and was scorned by Balon, thus later known as Aeron Damphair.
-After nearly drowning, he dedicated himself to the Drowned God, and became a high priest.
-After Balon's mysterious death, and crowning of his brother Euron, he becomes a bitter opponent of Euron and his schemes, calling a Kingsmoot to make Victarion King instead of Euron.
+In his youth, he was a drunk and was scorned by Balon, which gave him the later name "Aeron Damphair".
+After nearly drowning, he dedicated himself to the Drowned God and became a high priest.
+After Balon's mysterious death and the crowning of his brother Euron, he becomes a bitter opponent of Euron and his schemes, calling a Kingsmoot to make Victarion King instead of Euron.
 This fails, and Aeron goes into hiding.
 A preview chapter from The Winds of Winter reveals that Euron had his men capture Aeron, leaving him imprisoned in Euron's ship for several months before being tied to the ship's prow.
 It is also revealed that Euron had repeatedly molested Aeron in their youth, leading to Aeron's hatred of Euron.

-Servants and Vassals
+Servants and vassals

 Rodrik Harlaw

 Rodrik Harlaw is the Lord of Harlaw, the most populated of the Iron Islands.
 He is the richest man in the Iron Islands and the maternal uncle of Asha Greyjoy, one of his sisters being Balon's wife.
 Rodrik is known as "The Reader" because of his love of reading.
 He has so many books that they have filled one of the Towers in his castle of Ten Towers.
-As both Rodrik's sons died in the First Greyjoy Rebellion, his various relatives are vying to become his heir.
+As both of Rodrik's sons died in the First Greyjoy Rebellion, his various relatives are vying to become his heir.
 Rodrik has nominated his cousin Ser Harras Harlaw as heir to Harlaw.
-After Balon's death Rodrik agrees to support Asha at the Kingsmoot, but worries she will not get enough support and offers to make her heir to the Ten Towers.
-After Euron wins the Kingsmoot, Rodrik advises Asha to flee the Iron Islands, fearing Euron will kill her to prevent his rule being challenged.
+After Balon's death, Rodrik agrees to support Asha at the Kingsmoot, but worries she will not get enough support and offers to make her heir to the Ten Towers.
+After Euron wins the Kingsmoot, Rodrik advises Asha to flee the Iron Islands, fearing Euron will kill her to prevent his rule from being challenged.
 After capturing the Shield Islands, Euron makes Harras Lord of Greyshield to weaken Rodrik's power.
-Rodrik questions Euron's intent to conquer Westeros and claim to have sailed to Valyria, infuriating Euron.
+Rodrik questions Euron's intent to conquer Westeros and claims to have sailed to Valyria, infuriating Euron.

 Dagmer

-Dagmer is the Master-at-arms of House Greyjoy and captain of a longship called Foamdrinker.
+Dagmer is the master-at-arms of House Greyjoy and captain of a longship called Foamdrinker.
 He is called "Cleftjaw" on account of a disfiguring axe-blow to his face.
-Despite Dagmer being a commoner he is infamous in the North.
-A descendant of a Greyjoy bastard a few generations back, he one of the few Ironborn to show happiness at Theon's return.
-Theon in turn has fond memories of him – he notes that Dagmer has smiled at him more often than Balon and Eddard together.
-Dagmer accompanies Theon and Aeron in leaving the Stony Shore, leading a divergence against the Northern castle Torrhen's Square that allows Theon to capture Winterfell.
-In A Dance with Dragons it is revealed that he holds Torrhen's Square with his crew.
+Despite being a commoner, he is infamous in the North.
+A descendant of a Greyjoy bastard a few generations back, he is one of the few Ironborn to show happiness at Theon's return.
+Theon, in turn, has fond memories of him—he notes that Dagmer has smiled at him more often than Balon and Eddard together.
+Dagmer accompanies Theon and Aeron in leaving the Stony Shore, leading a diversion against the Northern castle Torrhen's Square that allows Theon to capture Winterfell.
+In A Dance with Dragons, it is revealed that he holds Torrhen's Square with his crew.